-During their shift, officers shall make every reasonable effort to activate the BWC prior to initiating investigations and enforcement activity, whether self-initiated or in response to a dispatched call.
+During their shift, officers shall activate the BWC prior to initiating investigations and enforcement activity, whether self-initiated or in response to a dispatched call.

-Officers shall make every reasonable effort to record non-enforcement contacts should they become confrontational, assaultive or enforcement oriented.
-In addition to the required conditions, personnel may activate the system any time they feel its use would be appropriate and/or valuable to document an incident.
+Officers shall record non-enforcement contacts should they become confrontational, assaultive or enforcement oriented.
+In addition to the required conditions, personnel shall activate the system any time its use would be appropriate and/or valuableto document an incident.